Ottermad/ottermad.github.io/_posts/2021-08-03-Link-Between-Maths-And-Software.md

 However, there are more general similarities between maths and software engineering that are best illustrated by example - so let's start by talking about object-oriented programming and interfaces.

-In object-oriented programming (OOP), we define classes that are made up of two things: attributes which are pieces of data and methods which are functions that manipulate that data.
+In object-oriented programming (OOP), we define classes that are made up of two things: attributes which are pieces of data and methods which are functions which manipulate that data.
 Objects are then instances of that class.
 To make this a bit clearer let's look at an example.
 Imagine I want to model a car in code, I might define a car class with the attributes: colour, make, fuel level and speed and then the method drive that increases speed and decreases fuel.

 ```
 class Car {